HowardCraft/Academy/Month3/Lesson6/ReadMe.md

   3. Installs the Python bindings via `llama-cpp-python`
   4. Verifies the installation with a sample inference

-- **run_tinyllama.py** – A formal, argparse‑driven Python script to load the TinyLLaMA model and generate text from a user-specified prompt.
+- **run test_llama.py** – A formal, argparse‑driven Python script to load the TinyLLaMA model and generate text from a user-specified prompt.

 ## Installation & Setup